Creating Caring Colleagues

 On September 11, 2001 the world watched as the United States was attacked by terrorists.
 Over 3,000 victims died in the multiple attacks that day - 411 of them were our fellow first responders … firefighters, police officers, EMT’s and paramedics.

 In 2002, the emergency nurses from New York established an academic scholarship with the ENA Foundation to support a first responder pursuing a career in nursing.
 The NY ENA State Council wants to ensure that our community of emergency nurses “Never Forget”.
 They have set up a permanent endowment fund with the ENA Foundation to support this scholarship in perpetuity and are asking for your help.

-As the 11th anniversary of this painful memory approaches, we ask you to make a donation today.
+As we remember all those that perished in this terrible tragedy, we ask you to make a donation today.
 All donors who donate $10 or more will receive a commemorative pin from the New York ENA State Council.
 If you are interested please contact them at www.nysena.org.

 Remember your fellow first responders by helping to create future caring colleagues.
 Your donation to this endowment will make a difference!

 Quote from 2011 September 11 Scholarship Recipient - Tamera Dekeyser, Wisconsin

 I have been an Emergency Medical Technician for 18 years and a full time 911 Dispatcher.
 My recent education brought me to an IV-Tech level and during clinical time at the hospital, I fell in love with work in in the emergency room with patients and nurses.
 I am a mother of 3 and in need of financial help to get through the nursing program.
 I cannot thank the ENA Foundation enough for selecting me to receive this scholarship.
 This was a dream come true for me, thank you!